 - 5. Where two or more riders are equal on points, the places in the final sprint shall declare the winner. - 6.
 Before the start, the riders shall be lined up along the railings, in the case of a large number of entrants the Starter or Chief Commissaire may decide to line half the riders up against the railings and the other half held at the inside edge of the track. - 7.
 A flying start shall be taken after one neutralised lap. - 8.
 Sprints shall be run according to the rules governing sprint races. - 9.
-A rider shall be considered to have gained a lap and be awarded 20 (or 10) points, as indicated above when they catch up with the rear of the largest racing bunch. - 10.
+A rider shall be considered to have gained a lap and be awarded 20 (or 10)points, as indicated above when they catch up with the rear of the largest bunch. - 10.
 A rider or riders having dropped behind the bunch and having been caught up by one or more riders ahead of the bunch, may not lead these riders, under penalty of disqualification. - 11.
 If, at the moment of a sprint considered for classification, one or some rider(s) catch up with the main bunch, this (these) rider(s) shall gain a lap and be awarded 20 (or 10) points.
-They shall also be given the points for that sprint. - 12.
-The bell will be rung for all riders that can contest for points in the next sprint, if riders gain a lap after hearing the bell, they receive the points for gaining a lap and the sprint points.
-If not all points are awarded the bell shall be rung again as the bunch passes and remaining points awarded on next passage of the finish line.
-Riders can only win points for one position in a sprint. - 13.
+The points awarded for the sprint shall be given immediately to the riders of the break behind or to those ahead of the bunch. - 12. removed - 13.
 Riders one or several laps down may be withdrawn by the commissaires panel. - 14.
 In the event of collusion between riders, the riders concerned may be disqualified, possibly after a warning. - 15. removed - 16. removed - 17.
 Should more than half the riders fall, the race shall be stopped and the commissaires shall determine the duration of the interruption.
 A new start shall be taken from the positions at the moment of the fall. - 18.
 A rider suffering a recognised mishap in the last kilometre may not return to the track but shall nevertheless appear in the final placings depending on the laps won or lost and the points accumulated prior to the mishap.
 Other riders not finishing the race shall be excluded from the final placings.